wspurgin/AndSimpleNote/README.md

 if you have a feature you would like or features you don't like (whether from this apps or from others), feel free to post them on [the issues page](https://github.com/wspurgin/AndSimpleNote/issues) as well!

+Currently, the [Alpha](https://github.com/wspurgin/AndSimpleNote/releases/tag/v0.0.1-alpha) has been released!
+Download the apk and report any bugs to the issues page!

 I'll update this README as development continues.
 Thanks for any and all support!

 Cheers,